 Some prefer saying Software testing as a White Box and Black Box Testing.
 In straightforward terms, Software Testing means the Verification of Application Under Test (AUT).

 Software Testing is important, in such a case that there are any bugs or errors in the software, it very well may be recognized early and settled before delivery of the final software product.
 Appropriately tested software items guarantee reliability, security and high performance which further results in saving time, cost-effective and satisfied consumers.

 Testing is important on the grounds that software bugs could be costly or even dangerous.
 Software bugs can conceivably cause money related and human loss.

 Principles of Testing

 - All the tests should meet the client prerequisites.

 - Exhaustive testing is beyond the realm of imagination.
-As we need the ideal amount of testing dependent on the risk assessment of the application.
+As we need the ideal amount of testing depends on the risk assessment of the application.

-- All the tests should be planned prior to executing it.
+- All the tests should be planned prior to executing them.